jonmmease/avenger/avenger-vega/README.md

-## sg2d-vega
+## avenger-vega

-This crate contains the logic for parsing vega scenegraphs and building sg2d scenegraphs
+This crate contains the logic for parsing vega scenegraphs and building avenger scenegraphs